 In 2009, the Kentucky House voted 86-10 and the Senate 35-0 in favor of a bill that would develop a Kentucky and Indiana authority to develop a financing approach for the project.
 18 On December 18, Kentucky Governor Beshear announced the sale of $100 million in bonds towards the Ohio River Bridges Project.
 20 21 Of that, $40 million was set aside to acquire right-of-way for the Interstate 65 bridge construction, or about a third of what was required.

 The Commonwealth of Kentucky approved the sale of $753 million in bonds to finance the Project in November, which included $424 million in tax-exempt bond-anticipation notes, $301 million in toll revenue bonds, and $28 million in taxable bond-anticipation notes.
 29 30 Shortly after, the state was approved for a low-interest, long-term $452.2 million federal highway loan through the Transportation Infrastructure Innovation & Financing Act.
-29 31 The Kentucky Public Transportation Infrastructure Authority approved of the state joining the EZ-Pass consortium in July 2015.
-3 Motorists would have the choice of being tolled by an EZ-Pass transponder, decal, or by a pay-by-mail system.
+29 31 The Kentucky Public Transportation Infrastructure Authority approved the state joining the EZ-Pass consortium in July 2015.
+3 Motorists would choose to be tolled by an EZ-Pass transponder, decal, or pay-by-mail system.

 An updated Financial Plan released in 2016 pegged the estimated cost of the Project at $2.327 billion: 2

 - Kennedy interchange in Kentucky: $600.3 million

 - Indiana approach to the Interstate 65 Bridge: $196.1 million